Adding a Redis Caching Layer to a Headless Next.js Frontend with a PHP Backend Using Conditional Requests

 Now let’s add a custom fetch method, that makes use of our freshly added Redis Cache.

 Let’s break down the main fetchWithRedis function.
-What happens when we request a URL url.
+When requesting a URL:

-If-None-Matchheader.
+• we then fire up a classic fetch(url).
+If we had found a previously stored Etag, we also pass a If-None-Match header.
 What this does is, it basically indicates to the Backend server, that we already know what the Reponse will be for a given Etag.
-This allows the the Backend to do one of two things: it can either decide: “hey, the content hasn’t changed.
+The backend can respond in one of two ways: it can either decide: “hey, the content hasn’t changed.
 Use what you cached (HTTP Status 304)” or “The content has changed, I have a completely fresh Response for you (with a new Etag).”

 That’s basically it.
 You might have noticed the use of Etag here.
 If you’re not familiar with these, the technique is called Conditional Requests.
 Read more about it here: